 Admission is competitive, and space is limited; therefore applicants are encouraged to apply as early as possible.

-For visa purposes, international applicants must apply by the second round.
+For visa purposes, international applicants should apply by the second round.

 No. The following items must be uploaded for you to submit: a statement of purpose, unofficial transcripts, resume and contact information of the two (2) recommenders.

 Your application will not be reviewed until the entire application checklist is complete.
-Qualified applicants will be invited for a personal interview with the admissions office currently over Zoom.
+Qualified applicants will be invited for a personal interview with the admissions committee currently over Zoom.